-In 2010, a position statement of the ADA, the American Heart Association, and the American College of Cardiology Foundation recommended that low-dose (75-162 mg/day) aspirin for primary prevention is reasonable for adults with diabetes and no previous history of vascular disease who are at increased ASCVD risk and who are not at increased risk for bleeding (125).
-These recommendations for using aspirin as primary prevention include both men and women aged ≥50 years with diabetes and at least one additional major risk factor (family history of premature ASCVD, hypertension, dyslipidemia, smoking, or chronic kidney disease/albuminuria) who are not at increased risk of bleeding (e.g., older age, anemia, renal disease) (126-129).
-Noninvasive imaging techniques such as coronary computed tomography angiography may potentially help further tailor aspirin therapy, particularly in those at low risk (130), but are not generally recommended.
-For patients over the age of 70 years (with or without diabetes), the balance appears to have greater risk than benefit (121,123).
+Recommendations for using aspirin as primary prevention include both men and women aged $\geq$ 50 years with diabetes and at least one additional major risk factor (family history of premature ASCVD, hypertension, dyslipidemia, smoking, or chronic kidney disease/albuminuria) who are not at increased risk of bleeding (e.g., older age, anemia, renal disease) (129-132).
+Noninvasive imaging techniques such as coronary calcium scoring may potentially help further tailor aspirin therapy, particularly in those at low risk (133) (134).
+For patients over the age of 70 years (with or without diabetes), the balance appears to have greater risk than benefit (125,127).
 Thus, for primary prevention, the use of aspirin needs to be carefully considered and may generally not be recommended.
 Aspirin may be considered in the context of high cardiovascular risk with low bleeding risk, but generally not in older adults.
-For patients with documented ASCVD, use of aspirin for secondary prevention has far greater benefit than risk; for this indication, aspirin is still recommended (116).
+Aspirin therapy for primary prevention may be considered in the context of shared decision-making, which carefully weighs the cardiovascular benefits with the fairly comparable increase in risk of bleeding.
+For patients with documented ASCVD, use of aspirin for secondary prevention has far greater benefit than risk; for this indication, aspirin is still recommended (120).

-Aspirin Use in People < 50 Years of Age
+Aspirin Use in People <50 Years of Age

 Aspirin is not recommended for those at low risk of ASCVD (such as men and women aged <50 years with diabetes with no other major ASCVD risk factors) as the low benefit is likely to be outweighed by the risks of bleeding.
 Clinical judgment should be used for those at intermediate risk (younger patients with one or more risk factors or older patients with no risk factors) until further research is available.
-Patients' willingness to undergo long-term aspirin therapy should also be considered (131).
+Patients' willingness to undergo long-term aspirin therapy should also be considered (135).
 Aspirin use in patients aged <21 years is generally contraindicated due to the associated risk of Reye syndrome.